Remembering 9/11: Memorial Events To Be Held Across South Florida To Mark 20 Years Since Attacks

 MIAMI (CBSMiami) – Several memorial events will be held across South Florida to mark 20 years since the September 11 terrorist attacks on the World Trade Center and the United States Pentagon.

-Here is a list of some September 11 remembrance events in Broward and Miami-Dade County:READ MORE: Son Of Surfside Victims Rips 3 Accused Of Identity Theft For ‘Stealing From The Dead’
+Here is a list of some September 11 remembrance events in Broward and Miami-Dade County:READ MORE: Many 9/11 First Responders At Ground Zero Battling Severe Health Conditions

 MIAMI-DADE COUNTY